theNAFIZ/web-development-bootcamp/README.md

 This Project is built with only HTML.
 It is a multi page site that contains homepage, about page, contact page and two project pages in it.

 ---

+### **Project 4: Color Vocabulary**

+This Project is built with HTML and CSS.
+In this project, we have created a simple color vocabulary just like an wordbook with colors name and the color.
+Tthe color boxes are created with CSS.

+---